Learning to Fly: IP Flight FAQs

 - Get help comparing prices with different airlines to make sure you are getting the best deal

-- In the event of an emergency or evacuation, Corniche will ensure that you can get back home quickly and safely.
+- In the event of an emergency or evacuation, Corniche will work to ensure that you can get back home quickly and safely.

 How and When Do I Book?

-A couple of weeks prior to the Flight Booking Period for your program, IP will ask you to complete the Flight Form.
+Review our flight policies for detailed information on how the process works.
+It's a good idea to discuss your flight and travel plans with your family in advance of the flight booking process.
+When it's time to start thinking about your flight, IP will ask you to complete the Flight Form.
 On this form, you will provide important information that Corniche Travel will use to book your flight, including:

 - Your full name exactly as it appears on the passport you plan to use to travel to your program